Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 created_invitation = json.loads(invitation_response)
 print(created_invitation)
 ```
-### Create a sent share to a Service
+### Send Share Invitation to a Service

-**NEW** Data providers can also extend invitations to services or applications by specifying the tenant id and object id of the service. _The object id used for sending an invitation to a service must be the object id associated with the Enterprise Application (not the application registration)._
+Data providers can also extend invitations to services or applications by specifying the tenant id and object id of the service. _The object id used for sending an invitation to a service must be the object id associated with the Enterprise Application (not the application registration)._

 ```python Snippet:send_a_service_invitation
 import os, uuid